European Union Military Operation in the Central African Republic

-European Union Force RCA, commonly referred as EUFOR RCA, is the United Nations-mandated European Union peacekeeping mission in Bangui, capital of the Central African Republic.
-The goal of the mission is to stabilize the area after more than a year of internal conflict.
+European Union Force RCA, commonly referred as EUFOR RCA, was the United Nations-mandated European Union peacekeeping mission in Bangui, capital of the Central African Republic.
+The goal of the mission was to stabilize the area after more than a year of internal conflict.
 Agreement about the mission was reached in January 2014, and the first operations started at the end of April.
 The mission ended its mandate after nearly a year on 15 March 2015.

 Background

 In 2012 the Central African Republic was embroiled in internal conflict, resulting in the ousting of the Christian president François Bozizé in March 2013.
 Michel Djotodia, the leader of Muslim Séléka rebels, assumed the presidency but was himself forced to resign in January 2014.
 According to the UN Refugee Agency, 37,000 people have escaped to neighboring countries, while 173,000 have been internally displaced.
 In December 2013, peacekeeping missions Operation Sangaris by France and MISCA by the African Union were mounted.

 On 20 January 2014, EU foreign ministers reached agreement for the creation of EUFOR RCA, which is the ninth EU military operation in the framework of the Common Security and Defence Policy.
 On 28 January, United Nations Security Council resolution 2134 approved deployment of the EU force into the Central African Republic.
 The military operation was established on 10 February, with Major General Philippe Pontiès as its commander.